Gabriel0038/Linux_Server_Setup/Tasks/02_update_system.md

 This is a vital step in order to make sure that the system is up to date with the latest OS udpates.

+## Objective

+Update the packages, upgrada and verify the results.

 ## Steps and commands used

 1.  sudo apt update - used to update the packages that can be upgraded